Did you know…?

 University Cycle Scheme: The University offers a salary sacrifice scheme to enable staff to obtain bicycles and related equipment, saving money on tax and National Insurance payments – find out more.

 Get on Transport for West Midlands bikes: Transport for West Midlands (TfWM) has launched West Midlands Cycle Hire, a new bike share scheme for the region.
-They have already launched in Coventry, Sutton Coldfield and Wolverhampton, and will be launching in Birmingham on 24 May and it costs £1 to unlock a bike then 5p per minute of cycling after that.
+They launched in Birmingham on 24 May and it costs £1 to unlock a bike then 5p per minute of cycling after that.
 They also offer bundles of minutes for regular users.
 Download the Beryl cycle hire app to use the scheme.

 BCU cycling facilities